dai-shi/react-hooks-fetch/README.md

 // Create a store with an async function.
 // The async function can take one input argument.
-// The input value becomes the "key" of cache. const store = createFetch(async (userId) => {
+// The input value becomes the "key" of cache.
+// By default, keys are compared by references. const store = createFetch(async (userId) => {
   const res = await fetch(`https://reqres.in/api/users/${userId}?delay=3`);
   const data = await res.json();